 Backcountry + Wilderness Camping

 Backcountry camping is allowed in 65 designated backcountry campgrounds.
-The Nyack/Coal Creek (NCC) Camping Zone is the only area where dispersed camping (camping outside of a campground) is allowed in the park, otherwise it is prohibited.
+The Nyack/Coal Creek (NCC) Camping Zone is the only area where dispersed camping (camping outside of a campground) is allowed in the park, otherwise, it is prohibited.

 A Wilderness Camping Permit is required to stay in any of the backcountry campgrounds or the NCC Camping Zone.
 The permit also serves as your campsite reservation.
 Please see the Permit section for more information.